Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 # See OPC UA Documentation for further information
 ```

-If you are using the dockerized version, you do not have to change the hostnames/port pairs, we will see how to map that symbolic names to actual IP addresses.
+If you are using the dockerized version, you do not have to change the hostnames/port pairs, we will see how to map that symbolic names to actual IP addresses in the next section.

 ## Step 2 - Map IP addresses
 When using an external OPC UA Server the ```docker-compose-external-server.yml``` file must be used.
 Unlike ```docker-compose.yml``` file (testbed) the CarServer section has clearly been removed.